Bofa14/Free5gc-UERANSIM-project/README.md

 * CONFIGURATION OF THE C-Plane:

-for convinience we have uploaded in this repository just the NFs and Config files (to run the simulation the all free5gc repository is needed), the config files that we have modified can be found inside [C-Plane/NFs](https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/C-Plane_settings).
+For convinience we have uploaded in this repository just the NFs and Config files (to run the simulation the all free5gc repository is needed), the config files that we have modified can be found inside [C-Plane/NFs](https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/C-Plane_settings).

-to start all the NFs we have used a script: `<run_core.sh>` [C-Plane/run_core](https://github.com/Bofa14/Free5gc-UERANSIM-project/blob/main/C-Plane_settings/run_core.sh) ( that is automatically executed by the final python script 'see later').
+To start all the NFs we have used a script: `<run_core.sh>` [C-Plane/run_core](https://github.com/Bofa14/Free5gc-UERANSIM-project/blob/main/C-Plane_settings/run_core.sh) ( that is automatically executed by the final python script 'see later').
 <br/>
 <br/>